 This course will develop your skills and knowledge, support your progress towards leadership and provide a foundation for further study.
-You will examine education and teaching policy and practice, and how these affect your classroom experience.
+You will reflect on your role as a teacher and critically examine how education and teaching policy and practice affect your classroom experience and practice.
+The course consists of two masters-level modules which combine private study, face-to-face and 'live' online learning.

-Developing critical evaluation skills, you will explore current issues in teaching and learning.
+You will develop your critical evaluation skills and explore current issues in teaching and learning.

 The following pathways are available: